 The Court of Appeals recently reminded us, to the detriment of a custodial parent who lost custody, that moving a child does trigger this provision in the relocation statute, even when the other parent lives thousands of miles away, and the move did not harm his ability to exercise parenting time.

-Moving Child to Korea is Major Move Which Triggers Statute
+Moving a Child to Korea is Major Move Which Triggers Statute

 In Aguero,1In re: Marriage of Aguero (Colo.App.
-2020) (Unpublished Decision). both parents were loving and competent, but the mother had been awarded majority time at divorce largely because of the stability of remaining in Colorado Springs where the child had lived since birth, while the father was military stationed in Hawaii.
+No. 18CA2362, Mar.
+26, 2020) (Unpublished Decision). both parents were loving and competent, but the mother had been awarded majority time at divorce largely because of the stability of remaining in Colorado Springs where the child had lived since birth, while the father was military stationed in Hawaii.

 After divorce, the mother remarried a military member, who then received orders to Korea (unlike most tours, this one was apparently accompanied, which means a longer tour where family members were authorized).
 The mother filed a “Verified Notice of Relocation” with the court, advising of the move to Korea due to her husband’s military transfer.
 The father then filed a motion to modify child custody, alleging it was in the child’s best interests to move to Hawaii with him, rather than relocating to Korea with the mother.